-In the prior tutorial, we made use of the PRIMARY KEY constraint, but it is important to break down what this actually means.
+In the prior tutorial, we made use of the PRIMARY KEY constraint.
 The PRIMARY KEY constraint helps to uniquely identify a row within a table by enforcing entity integrity.
-In order to do so, it applies two other constraints of the NOT NULL constraint and the UNIQUE constraint.
+In order to do so, it applies two other constraints: the NOT NULL constraint and the UNIQUE constraint.

 The NOT NULL constraint ensures that a value has to exist for this column.
 When it is crucial for us to have the data, the NOT NULL constraint will not allow the attribute to not have a value.
-For instance, in our artist table, the name of the artist would be a good example of one that we would not want to have any empty values for.
+For instance, in our artist table, the name of the artist is a column that we would not want to have any empty values for.
 Otherwise, we could not identify who the artist is.

 In the employee table, many of the columns could be set up to be required values using the NOT NULL constraint.
 For example, the hire_date would be one value that should always exist, as the hire_date would need to exist for any employee hired into the company.
 To add a NOT NULL constraint to a column, we would list it beside the data type like this: